-- Transfer the serum into a tube properly labeled and appropriate for shipping and/or frozen storage (e.g., polypropylene or plastic tubes are recommended but only required for canine ACTH).
+- Transfer the serum into a tube properly labeled and appropriate for shipping and/or frozen storage.
+Polypropylene or plastic tubes are recommended.

 - Samples should optimally arrive either frozen or chilled.

-- To insure proper sample handling and identification, please write legibly on tubes and accession forms.
+- To ensure proper sample handling and identification, please write legibly on tubes and accession forms.

-Please do not use serum separator tubes (SST) for sample collection or shipping.
-Some brands have clotting additives that cause assay interference and affect results.
-When these tubes are used for shipping after centrifugation, the gel barrier can dislodge during transit, and this will usually ruin the sample.
+If using serum separator tubes (SST) for sample collection, do not ship the serum in them.
+Transfer the serum to a separate tube as described above.
+Some brands of SST may have additives that can cause assay interference and affect results.
 Do not send severely hemolyzed or lipemic samples.
-If you have any submission questions contact the Endocrinology Laboratory at 607-253-3673.
+If you have any submission questions, contact the Endocrinology Laboratory at 607-253-3673.

 Endocrinology lag time ranges are based on test set up day(s), frequency and the day the specimen is received.
-Our ranges also include weekends for accuracy.
+Our ranges do not include weekends.
 To assure efficient testing, plan shipping so the sample will arrive by the evening prior to the scheduled testing day.
-Contact the lab at 607-253-3673 or 3674 concerning the testing schedule and status of any sample.
+Contact the lab at 607-253-3673 concerning the testing schedule and status of any sample.
 Please have your AHDC account number ready when making inquiries.

 Endocrinology Diagnostic Testing Protocols